The Power Of Estate Planning

 You should review your estate planning documents when there has been a significant change in your life, such as a drastic change to your health, your family, or laws that might impact your plan for the future.
 However, it’s important to note that it’s even better to review your estate plan every three to five years – just to make sure that everything is aligned with your goals and that there are no necessary adjustments you need to make in response to changing circumstances.

-For more information about The Basics: Everything In Life Is Different, an initial consultation is your next best step.
+For more information about The Basics: Everything In Life Is Different, a free initial consultation is your next best step.
 Call (813) 686-7175 today.

 Attorney Myrna Serrano Setty is a compassionate Florida attorney with extensive experience helping Tampa and Wesley Chapel families complete their estate planning.
 All too often, estate planning law lacks the human touch and voice to make it accessible to everyday families, which Attorney Myrna Serrano Setty is doing her best to remedy by empowering them through her writing.